-If you have a fob to open the door with and the door is frozen shut, please get some silicone, put it on a cloth and wipe where the door connects with the frame of the car.
-Sometimes when your door gets wet with rain, freezing rain, sleet or snow it will freeze the doors closed.
+If you have a fob to open the door with and the door is frozen shut, please get some spray silicone, put it on a cloth and wipe where the door connects with the frame of the car.
+Sometimes when your door or the seal on the door gets wet with rain, freezing rain, sleet or snow it will freeze the doors closed.

-If you have an auto start device to start your vehicle, use the low setting and set it for people not glass and once it warms up you can open it up, shut the auto start off and start the car to go.
+If you have an auto start device to start your vehicle, use the low setting and set it for people not glass and once it warms up you can turn on the defrost, shut the auto start off and start the car to go.
 (Do not use the HIGH setting when defrosting the glass with the auto start as you can shatter the glass going from one temperature to another.)

 ** The law clearly states that if your wipers are on, it’s foggy, cloudy, raining, snowing, freezing rain or sleet…ALL LIGHTS must be on while you are driving! **